havocp/xsbt-wiki/Getting-Started/Getting-Started-Hello.md

  - jars in `lib`

 By default, sbt will build projects with the same version of Scala used to run sbt itself.

-When you run `sbt` and there is no build definition, it assumes default settings:

- - main Scala sources go in the base directory or in `src/main/scala`
- - test Scala sources go in `src/test/scala`
- - unmanaged dependencies (jars) go in `lib/`
- - the Scala version used to run sbt is used to build the project

 You can run the project with `sbt run` or enter the [Scala REPL](http://www.scala-lang.org/node/2097) with `sbt console`. `sbt console` sets up your project's classpath so you can